Value Betting Explained

 For a soccer match Chelsea - Liverpool the probability estimates for the home team winning (Asian Handicap -0.5) and for a draw or the away team winning (Asian Handicap +0.5) could be 52% - 48% (total 100%).

-Divide your predicted odds by the bookmakers odds; 2.15 / 1.92 = 1.119.
-Over the long term if each value bet you found produced a profit of 1.119 that would give you a profit margin of 11.9 %.
+Divide your predicted odds by the bookmaker's odds; 2.15 / 1.92 = 1.119.
+Over the long term, if each value bet you found produced a return of 1.119, that would give you a profit margin of 11.9 %.

-Staking plan
+Staking Plan

 Coupled with a good staking plan this method of soccer value betting can be most rewarding.
 The Kelly staking plan is designed to maximize the growth of the betting bank over the long term.
 This long-term horizon suits value betting.